'Lifeguards were in swimsuits coming out wet': Crews battle huge blaze at Scarborough rec centre | CBC News

-Crews are battling a five-alarm fire at the Agincourt Recreation Centre in Scarborough, where heavy smoke has blanketed the building.
+Crews battled a five-alarm fire at the Agincourt Recreation Centre in Scarborough on Thursday night as heavy smoke blanketed the building and flames shot high up in the roof.

-Approximately 30 fire trucks are at the scene in the Glen Watford Drive and Rural Avenue area, according to Toronto Fire Captain Stephan Powell.
+Approximately 30 fire trucks were at the scene in the Glen Watford Drive and Rural Avenue area, according to Toronto Fire Captain Stephan Powell.

-Toronto Fire Chief Matthew Pegg says firefighters have isolated pool and arena chemicals and are continuing "defensive operations" but the conditions are "extremely demanding."
+Toronto Fire Chief Matthew Pegg says firefighters isolated pool and arena chemicals but the conditions were "extremely demanding."
+The frigid temperatures are proving challenging, he said, with firefighters having to thaw out equipment by bringing it onboard TTC shelter buses.

 Emergency crews were called to the area around 4:45 p.m. for reports that a fire had broken out in the centre's mechanical room.
 There's no word yet on the exact origin, Powell said.